 3. Visit the Vet

-If your cat suddenly seems not to like being pet in certain places, you may want to consider taking them to the vet.
+If your cat suddenly seems to not like being pet in certain places, you may want to consider taking them to the vet.
 This could be a sign that your feline is injured.
 Cats are notorious for not showing any symptoms when they are injured.
 Even extremely injured cats may not do much but lay there.
 This reality is especially true for physical injuries.

 This behavior is mostly a survival mechanism.
 The cat doesn’t want to be taken advantage of by other cats or predators, so they continue to act normal.
 In reality, they need vet care.
 Typically, it is better to give cats the benefit of the doubt when it comes to taking them to the vet.